Main content starts here, tab to start navigating

 Recipe

-A Delightful Christmas Morning Tradition
+A Christmas Morning Tradition

 This is the Palmer family Christmas morning tradition.
 We like the tart at room temperature with salsa on the side, but it is also delicious warm, and cheesy just out of the oven.
 Wrapping paper flies as the boys open their gifts, while Lisa and I enjoy our strong coffee and sit back to enjoy the show while we wait for the tart to come out of the oven.